Have you ever heard of serviced apartments?

 Standard grade is your average serviced apartment.
 They are offered by local serviced apartment developers.

-You still get regular maid service, fully-furnished kitchens, swimming pools, and gyms.
+You still get regular maid service, fully furnished kitchens, a swimming pool, and a gym.

-And the locations are convenient.
-Even standard grade serviced apartments are within walking distance from either the BTS or MRT.
+Locations are also convenient.
+Even standard grade serviced apartments are within walking distance of either the BTS or MRT.

 It’s a great option if you’re on a budget.
-Prices start at 18,000 baht a month, which is comparable to renting a condo.
+Prices start at THB18,000 a month, which is comparable to renting a condo.

 - the size of the apartment